 - What’s in there that will really make a difference in what you’re doing for the day?

 Take a second to think about your answers.
 If you say “I don’t know,” keep reading.
 If you have a good answer to either question, keep reading.

 “But email is the way my employer communicates about what work needs to be done!”

 If you’re in a work environment where people use email to change what you should be doing for the next few hours, then you’re in a different situation; do what you can to change this practice, though.
 It’s hard to focus on any given task when you know there really might be a message in your inbox that would change what you ought to be working on.
-The psychic RAM being taken up by this fear and uncertainty has serious negative effects on collective productivity; everyone watches their Inbox and has to read redundant or unnecessary messages to make sure that there wasn’t a priority change in those messages, and all that watching, waiting, and reading comes at the cost of the work that actually needs to be done.
+The psychic RAM being taken up by this fear and uncertainty has serious negative effects on collective productivity; everyone watches their inboxes and has to read redundant or unnecessary messages to make sure that there wasn’t a priority change in those messages, and all that watching, waiting, and reading comes at the cost of the work that actually needs to be done.

 Checking Email Is Different Than Processing Email